vswapna3202/Python/README.md

 10. [Text Wrap](text_wrap.py) - This program wraps a given string by the width inputted and prints the wrapped string using textwrap fill method.
 11. [Find Angle MBC](find_angle.py) - This program finds angle MBC given the length of sides AB and BC for a triangle ABC with midpoint M from angle B to side AC.
 It rounds the calculated angle to the nearest integer and prints it as °.
 12. [Ordered Dictionary](ordered_dictionary.py) - This program inputs number of items for a supermarket and also inputs the item names and prices and displays the items and net prices using Ordered Dictionaries from collections.
+13. [Merge the tools](merge_the_tools.py) - This program inputs a string and substring size k and splits the string into size of k and displays only distinct characters in substring.
+Uses textwrap.wrap and dictionary.setdefault methods